Tech Shares Push U.S. Stocks to New Records

 "That sentiment was already built into the markets," Mr. Townsen said.
 "This was pretty much the status quo," he said, adding that he will be watching for any changes in future meetings after Fed Gov. Jerome Powell replaces Chairwoman Janet Yellen.

-The yield on the benchmark 10-year U.S. Treasury note settled at 2.445% from 2.465% Tuesday, though it briefly rose above 2.460% following the Fed minutes.
+The yield on the benchmark 10-year U.S. Treasury note settled at 2.445%, down from 2.465% Tuesday, though it briefly rose above 2.460% following the Fed minutes.
 Yields fall as bond prices rise.
 The 10-year yield has rebounded from its September lows, when it closed as low as 2.058%.

 The dollar steadied after falling for a seventh straight session Tuesday, with the WSJ Dollar Index -- which tracks the U.S. currency against a basket of 16 others -- up 0.2% from its lowest level since September.